 As you can see, this email is relatively informal.
 It’s probably better suited for younger companies and those that have a more casual company culture.
 It can also work after an unofficial and informational chat with a potential employer.

 Thank you for meeting with me yesterday to discuss the [add here job title] opportunity at [company name].

-I am very interested in the role, and I believe that my experience and skills would be a perfect match for the position we discussed.
-I can begin to contribute immediately by [add here the reason].
+I am very interested in the role, and believe my experience and skills would be a perfect match for the position we discussed.
+I can begin to contribute immediately by [add the reason here].

 Please do not hesitate to let me know if I can provide you with any additional information.
 Thank you once again for the opportunity.
 I am looking forward to hearing from you.